 Residential Parcel Lockers offer peace of mind to all parties by ensuring the safe delivery of packages and online orders.
-Consumers are able to receive what they ordered securely and at their convenience, retailers don’t have to worry about replacing or refunding missing items, and property managers no longer need to worry about liability for packages stolen from the mailroom or lobby area.
+Consumers are able to receive what they ordered securely and at their convenience, retailers don’t have to worry about replacing or refunding missing items, and property managers no longer need to worry about liability for any stolen package that goes missing from the mailroom or lobby area.

 Preventing Package Theft with Smart Parcel Lockers from Parcel Pending

-Parcel Pending offers a wide range of apartment solutions that ensure the simple and secure delivery and retrieval of packages and online orders.
+Parcel Pending offers a wide range of apartment complex package management solutions that ensure the simple and secure delivery and retrieval of packages and online orders.
 Our smart lockers help property managers to enhance their residents’ overall experience, save valuable staff time, drive resident retention, and, most importantly, prevent package theft.

 Additional benefits include:

 - Contact-Free Pick-Up: Scan the barcode in the delivery notification or push a button in the mobile app